RiteshUplaikar/Disease-Prediction-Using-ML/README.md

 3. Run the Jupyter notebook or Python script to train and evaluate the model.

 # Dataset:
-The dataset used in this project contains [details about the data used for training].
+The dataset used in this project contains names of the dieases.
 You can either upload your own dataset or use the one provided in the repository.

 # Contribution:
 Feel free to fork the repository, submit issues, or create pull requests to improve the model or add new features.